 Moving Out of State in California

-Use the Change of Address (DMV 14) form to notify the Department of Motor Vehicles (DMV) of your new address.
+Use the Change of Address (Form DMV 14) to notify the Department of Motor Vehicles (DMV) of your new address.
+You must do this within 10 days of the change in residency.

 This single form updates both your vehicle and driver license records.
 Also complete your change of address online.